OSCARAdapter/OSCAR/README.md

 A Retina screen controlling interface.

 This repository contains the software for the host computer program, and the Arduino-ized firmware for the ATMega on board.
+This repostiory also contais the schematics and board files.
 This repository does not contain the new Aruduino variant required to build this code - but it can be found as a submodule.

 Getting Started (from Source)